runrudyrun/transcripts-connector/README.md

 - **Flexible Event Fetching**: Scans Google Calendar for concluded events within a configurable time window using `--days` or `--hours` flags.
 Defaults to the last 7 days.
 - **Configurable Filtering**: Uses a customizable list of keywords in the `.env` file (`IGNORE_KEYWORDS`) to exclude specific meetings (e.g., "1:1", "private") from processing.
 - **Robust Matching Logic**: Implements a two-stage matching process to accurately pair calendar events with TLDV recordings, first by conference ID and then by time proximity.
+- **AI-Powered Matching**: Includes an optional, powerful AI-based matching engine (`--force-ai`) to accurately link transcripts to events based on content, even when standard metadata is missing.
 - **Automated Sharing & Attachment**: Shares the generated Google Docs publicly (view-only) and attaches them to the calendar event.
 - **Safe Cleanup Utility**: Includes a powerful command-line script (`cleanup_attachments.py`) to safely find and remove generated documents and their calendar attachments, with support for time window and prefix filtering.